Dansvn/TikTok-Monitor/README.md

 4. Monitors **reposts**, **favorites**, **likes**, and profile stats.
 5. Sends Discord notifications only when new videos are posted or profile stats change.
 6. Downloads new videos temporarily before sending to Discord, then deletes them locally.

 ---

+Known Issues

+- Captcha: TikTok may occasionally present a captcha when using the script.
+This can temporarily block automated actions.

+- Photo Posts: The script only downloads videos.
+Posts that contain only photos will be skipped and not downloaded.

+---